 Coffee shops are good date spots, but aren't a great for approaching.

 While it's reasonable to expect to see attractive women at them, they're just too small to have enough of them.
-Unless there's one attached to a mall where you're already approaching at, I wouldn't bother.

-Cold approaching at a grocery store is a lot like a coffee shop.
 There are not enough opportunities to make it worthwhile.
 However- that doesn't mean you shouldn't ever approach there.
-They can be great once you reach a point where you don't need to "go approaching."

 Not needing to "go approaching" means you can approach an attractive woman any time you see fit.
 So, any store you consistently visit should provide enough options in the long run.
-Worth it if the retail girl is cute, too.

-Depending on the size of the library or bookstore you're approaching at, they can be viable.
 If you're someone who reads a lot, you should definitely keep an eye out for prospects.
 At the very least, it's worth checking out the ones attached to colleges.

 Cold approaching at parks, also similar to coffee shops, is not worth it unless it's something you're already doing.
-I've detailed how you can make a park approach (as I've lived behind a popular one for years).

 The best type are generally dog parks if you have a pupper.
 Everyone loves to comment on other's dogs, so it's a great conversation starter if you're struggling with approach anxiety.